And to Think That I Saw It on Mulberry Street: Adaptations

 Deems Taylor (pictured) adapted Mulberry Street into an orchestral work, Marco Takes a Walk (1942).

 Composer Deems Taylor adapted Mulberry Street into an orchestral work, Marco Takes a Walk.
 The work opens with a theme that represents the horse and wagon, which is followed by six variations that represent the various changes in Marco's story.
 The work's premiere, conducted by Howard Barlow, occurred at Carnegie Hall on November 14, 1942.

 A short film based on the book was released by Paramount Pictures in 1944.
-It was made by George Pal as part of his Puppetoons series, which featured an adaptation of Geisel's The 500 Hats of Bartholomew Cubbins the year before.
+It was made by George Pal as part of his Puppetoons series, which featured a film adaptation of Geisel's The 500 Hats of Bartholomew Cubbins the year before.
 The Mulberry Street adaptation was nominated for the Academy Award for Best Short Subject (Cartoon) in 1945.
 Footage of the short was featured in the 1994 TV film In Search of Dr. Seuss.

 Legacy

 As Mulberry Street is Geisel's first children's book, Donald Pease calls it "the scene of origin for all of Dr. Seuss's children's books".
 After several books in prose, Geisel returned to verse for 1940's Horton Hatches the Egg, using the same "galloping, rollicking, anapestic tetrameter rhyme scheme" he had used for Mulberry Street.
 In a later series of children's stories for Redbook magazine, Geisel reported "the latest news from Mulberry Street".
 In "Marco Comes Late", Marco attempts to explain why he is two hours late to school.

 Geisel returned to fictionalized versions of his home town in three later books, which, together with Mulberry Street, form what Donald Pease calls the Springfield Cycle.
 McElligot's Pool (1947), If I Ran the Zoo (1950), and If I Ran the Circus (1956) take place in different fictionalized versions of Springfield.
 Each also features a young protagonist who, when prompted by an adult, responds with "a series of increasingly fantastic scenarios".
 McElligot's Pool also marks Marco's return as a main character in a Dr. Seuss book.

-When Geisel returned to Springfield in 1986 as part of a publicity tour he was greeted by dozens of children on Mulberry Street.
+When Geisel returned to Springfield in 1986 as part of a publicity tour, he was greeted by dozens of children on Mulberry Street.
 Another group of children held up a banner that read, "And to think that we saw him on Mulberry Street".
-John Fogerty, frontman for the Creedence Clearwater Revival, has stated that the band's song "Lookin' Out My Back Door" was partly inspired by the book.

-In 1961, the book was given the Lewis Carroll Shelf Award.
+John Fogerty, frontman for the Creedence Clearwater Revival, has stated that the song "Lookin' Out My Back Door" was partly inspired by the book.

-In 2017, there was some controversy regarding the stereotypical depiction of a Chinese man in a mural at the Amazing World of Dr. Seuss Museum, which was derived from the book.
+In October 2017, the Amazing World of Dr. Seuss Museum removed a mural based on an illustration from Mulberry Street.
+The removal came after three authors boycotted a museum event to protest the stereotypical Chinese figure in the mural.